-So Fukin Native, curated by Léuli Eshraghi and Pauline Vetuna, featuring artists Torika Bolatagici, Maree Clarke, Chantal Fraser and Chuck Feesago, Ben McKeown, Candice Perese, Greg Semu, Latai Taumoepeau and Kathy Cogill
+So Fukin Native, curated by Léuli Eshraghi and Pauline Vetuna, with artists Torika Bolatagici, Maree Clarke, Chantal Fraser and Chuck Feesago, Ben McKeown, Candice Perese, Greg Semu, Latai Taumoepeau and Kathy Cogill.

 Public programs included opening performances by Grace Vanilau, Josephine Inia and set by DJ Mz Rizk, and floor talks with artists and curators.

 Best Visual Arts Award, Melbourne Fringe Awards 2012

 27 September-13 October 2012, Melbourne Fringe Festival, Blak Dot Gallery

 So Fukin Native was developed by Léuli Eshraghi and Pauline Vetuna with curatorial mentor Taloi Havini and the support of Blak Dot Gallery directors Kimba Thompson and Jacob Tolo